alexanderwallin/multitrack-audio-element/README.md

 -----

+## Notes

-## 2017-01-16
+### 2017-01-16

 * Tricky to synchronize skipping ahead with mp3 sources (dash has solved this?)
 * How to approach caching? - Save fetched audio so that one can skip back seamlessly
 * Aurora.js for (demuxing and) decoding
 * Streams?

-### What do we actually need?
+#### What do we actually need?

 * A developer creates a player from a list of tracks and their source URLs, and can then use an API with `load()`, `play(time)`, `seek(time)` etc.
 * Any audio that is supported by `decodeAudio(ArrayBuffer)` should be decodable on the fly.
 * The player acts as a lowest common denomenator event grouper that tells the developer when group of tracks needs buffering, when it's ready etc, just like a regular audio element.
 * A player (code only, no UI) that stops playback when in buffering mode and resumes when a grouped `canplaythrough` event is triggered.

-### HTML tag example
+#### HTML tag example

 ```xml
 <multitrack-audio>